Humana vs. Cigna Insurance

 Humana History

 Before adopting its current moniker, Humana was founded in 1961 as a nursing home company known as Extendicare.
 It later started running hospitals before finally transitioning to health insurance sales in the 1980s.
-Humana’s commitment to improving health outcomes currently extends beyond insurance coverage to include initiatives like preserving the environment and feeding the hungry.[1]
+Humana’s commitment to improving health outcomes currently extends beyond insurance coverage to include initiatives like preserving the environment and investing in equity-focused programs.[1]

 Previously, Humana was slated to merge with Aetna.
 However, the deal came to a halt in 2017 when a district court allowed the United States Department of Justice to issue an injunction against the merger.
 Afterward, the two health insurance companies agreed to abandon the deal and they remain separate today.[2]